top of page

 ABOUT

-My most recent project investigates the meaning and value of real-time in the context of Canadian smart urbanism.
-More specifically, I explore what it might mean to exchange idealizations of the real-time city for the alternative temporalities of a so-called Spectral City.
-Alongside the NCO, I am also involved in research pertaining to regional innovation systems, economic development, and municipal policy.
+My current project investigates the meaning and value of real-time in the context of Canadian smart urbanism.
+I explore what it might mean to exchange idealizations of the real-time city for alternative and more inclusive temporalities.
+I investigate these themes in the context of Sidewalk Toronto, Canada's most prominent - though ultimately abandoned - foray into smart city development.

-Originally from Northern Ontario, I have worked as a consultant and advocate on projects related to environmental sustainability, responsible technology, affordable housing, and animal welfare.
-My work has been published in reputable journals such as Philosophy & Technology, Urban Studies, and Political Theology, and includes several public reports at the forefront of policy conversations across Canada.
+My work has been published in reputable journals such as Philosophy & Technology, Urban Studies, and Political Theology, and includes several public reports at the forefront of policymaking in Canada.

 About: About